-- Please see the accompanying reading list for details. - TIPS for effective reading: - o The readings for this course are predominantly historical and philosophical and it is possible that you will be unfamiliar with these genres.
-Unlike the empirical

-- literature, it is not possible to skim these and grasp their arguments.
+- There is additional required reading that will be available on CourseLink. - Please see the accompanying reading list for details. - TIPS for effective reading: - The readings for this course are predominantly historical and philosophical and it is possible that you will be unfamiliar with these genres.
+Unlike the empirical literature, it is not possible to skim these and grasp their arguments.
 To read effectively for this course, budget enough time to read slowly and look things up. - Don't be discouraged if you initially find the papers difficult to understand.
 Our class discussions (and your writing assignments) will be an opportunity to clarify and deepen your understanding of these papers.